NBalciunas/nbalciunas.github.io/src/content/blog/redkey.md

 I managed to receive signals, save them on the SD card, view them on the screen, pick one out and emulate it with my own IR LED.
 The project was a success and I learned a lot while making my remote.

+## The name

+For those wondering what "RedKey" means, let me break it down for you.
+I wanted to name my project something cool for the style factor.
+"RedKey" is two words mashed together.
+Infra**RED** and skeleton **KEY**.
+A skeleton key is a key that opens all doors and the remote is infrared, so It is pretty much self-explanatory why I picked these words.
+Also, I needed my name to be short, so It could fit in the top line of the screen.
+If I did not need that requirement maybe the name would have ended up different.

 ## The Pictures

 ![](../../assets/images/redkey/1.jpg)